St. Joseph's College School

-St. Joseph's College School (St. Joseph's College, SJCS, or St. Joe's, more colloquially known as St. Joe's Wellesley), originally known as St. Joseph's Academy for Young Ladies is a girls' Catholic high school in downtown Toronto, Ontario, Canada operated by the Toronto Catholic District School Board, formerly the Metropolitan Separate School Board in which the school is a member since 1987.
+St. Joseph's College School (St. Joseph's College, SJCS, St. Joe's, or more colloquially known as St. Joe's Wellesley), originally known as St. Joseph's Academy for Young Ladies is an all girls Catholic high school in downtown Toronto, Ontario, Canada.
+Since 1987, the school has been operated by the Toronto Catholic District School Board (formerly the Metropolitan Separate School Board).

 Founded in 1854 by the Sisters of St. Joseph, it turned 150 years old in the school year 2004-2005 and turned 160 years old in the school year 2014–2015.
 In the year 2010–2011, the Fraser Institute ranked St. Joseph's College amongst the top 5% of Ontario schools.